mattpiccolella/jQueryTalk/jquery.md

 ## Using this Document

 This document contains a series of several sections, each of which explains a certain feature of jQuery that is valuable in building web applications.
-All of the code referenced inside the guide will be available on Github.

 ### Running the Sample Code

 Unlike many other programming languages, JavaScript runs in the browser.
 This means that JavaScript code does not need to be compiled, and is instead run through within HTML.

 Therefore, to run the sample code, one must merely open the provided HTML files in her browser of choice (Chrome, Safari, Firefox).

+In addition, one can also

 ## Table of Contents